SolidLabResearch/Solid-Agent/documentation/sosy/README.md

   * Additionally, we can then assume that the KG of UCPs is valid.
     The agent does not check whether the complete set of UCPs is valid or not, it will only execute them.
     Any conflicts in the UCP KG thus are the fault of the end user, not of the agent.
-* For each target resource (`ids:target`), the agent MUST have `acl:Control` permission.
+* For each target resource (`odrl:target`), the agent MUST have `acl:Control` permission.
 * The [Solid Protocol](https://solidproject.org/TR/protocol) defines two options for Authorization (§11): **Web Access Control (WAC)** and **Access Control Policy (ACP)**.
   * The agent assumes that the Solid server hosting the target resources support WAC (and therefore Access Control List (ACL) resources).
 * The N3 rules contain built-ins that do work with the [EYE reasoner](https://github.com/eyereasoner/eye), though no guarantees can be made with other N3 reasoners.
-* As of 20/06/2023, only the *Duration-restricted Data Usage* from [IDS Usage Control Policies](https://international-data-spaces-association.github.io/DataspaceConnector/Documentation/v6/UsageControl#ids-usage-control-policies) has been implemented and tested as N3 Rule.
+* As of 20/06/2023, only a *Duration-restricted Data Usage* ODRL policy has been implemented and tested as N3 Rule.
   * Due to how [Koreografeye](https://github.com/eyereasoner/Koreografeye) extracts policies from the Reasoning Result, the cardinality of target resources and assignees can only be 1.
     A [feature request](https://github.com/eyereasoner/Koreografeye/issues/10) has been made to solve this problem at its root.
   * The triple `<permissionIdentifier> <odrl:assignee> <WebID> .` was added to the UCP to make sure we have a WebID to which we can give access (though this was not described in the [Pattern examples](https://international-data-spaces-association.github.io/DataspaceConnector/Documentation/v6/UsageControl#duration-usage-2)).